shivampatil98/eWardrobe_Image-Segmentation-of-fashion-dataset/README.md

 Mask R-CNN delivered much better results.
 On the validation set, our best runs reached ~0.49 AP for bounding boxes and ~0.56 AP for segmentation using COCO metrics.
 Visual inspection confirmed this: masks captured contours of shirts, skirts, and sleeves far more accurately.

 ### U-Net Outcomes
-We did not have final training results for U-Net at the time of writing this blog post.
+We did not have final training results for U-Net at the time of writing this post.

 ---